-- All assignments are due at the beginning of class on the date specified. - Readings must be completed before the class for which they are assigned. - Extensions may be granted on essay assignments in exceptional circumstances, but must be arranged in advance (or vouched for by medical, etc documentation).
-Late papers will be marked down one refined letter grade per day late. - All assignments must be submitted to receive a passing final grade. - You are responsible not only for assignments and readings, but for everything discussed in class, including any changes announced to our course schedule. - The most current version of this syllabus and any supplementary handouts will always be available on Moodle.
+- o All assignments are due at the beginning of class on the date specified. - o Readings must be completed before the class for which they are assigned. - Extensions may be granted on essay assignments in exceptional circumstances, but must be arranged in advance (or vouched for by medical, etc documentation).
+Late papers will be marked down one refined letter grade per class day (Tues-Fri) late. - o All assignments must be submitted to receive a passing final grade. - O You are responsible not only for assignments and readings, but for everything discussed in class, including any changes announced to our course schedule. - o The most current version of this syllabus and any supplementary handouts will always be available on Moodle.

-Literalization Exercises - 5 x 5% ea. = 25%
+Literalization Exercises - 4 x 5% ea. = 20%

 To understand a poem, one must first identify its plain, literal meaning.
-You will write six sonnet literalizations; your best five will count toward your grade.
+You will write five sonnet literalizations; your best four will count toward your grade.
 Moreover, you may rewrite any one literalization.
+Due as indicated on course calendar; optional rewrite due April 5.